Blessinggodwin12/Renewable-Energy-Buyer-Seller-Segmentation/README.md

-# Renewable Energy Market Dynamics
+# Renewable Energy Buyer and Seller Segmentation

 This project analyzes the buyer and seller segmentation of the renewable energy market, providing insights through data analysis and visualizations.